-Edit: We have got some great feedback that highlighted inaccuracies and unfairness in our post.
+Edit: We have got some great feedback that highlighted inaccuracies in our post.
 We have amended the post accordingly but you can read the errata at the bottom.

 With Rails 5 soon to be released, many developers are planning to further explore Action Cable and add stateful features to their web applications via WebSockets.
 In this article we will highlight some points worth discussing when deploying such features.